 We tried something new in class today!

 We've been studying the formation of deltas, canyons, and sedimentary rock in science class, through a variety of models, demonstrations, and sketches.
 We've also been reviewing math skills, especially with number sense and order of operations.
 I wanted something that would be a creative way for students to really consider the information and synthesize it.
-Memes turned about to be a fun vehicle.
+Memes turned out to be a fun vehicle.

 First, I collected some blank memes.
 I shared them through Google Classroom, making a copy for each individual student.
 (In my current school, elementary students don't do open Google searches, so I had blank memes ready for use in advance on a shared Slide.)